quantumlib/qsim/docs/cirq_interface.md

 The interface includes QSimSimulator and QSimhSimulator which communicate through a Pybind11 interface with qsim.
-The simulator accepts `cirq.Circuit` objects, which it wraps as `QSimCircuit` to enforce architectural constraints (such as permitting only qsim-supported gate sets).
+The simulator accepts `cirq.Circuit` objects, which it wraps as `QSimCircuit` to enforce architectural constraints (such as decomposing to qsim-supported gate sets).

 ### Usage procedure